- Case studies

-Limited capacity for an onsite service means BPMA aims to maximize online delivery.
+Limited capacity for an onsite service means that BPMA aims to maximise online delivery.
 When the archive service was established in 2004 it was provided with robust resourcing to undertake cataloguing work which has provided the basis for giving access to collections.
-The development of virtual services has enabled the BPMA to show the unexpected side of British postal history such as the Suffragettes, involvement in the First World War and the Easter Rising, rather than just stamps and post boxes for example.
+The development of virtual services has enabled the BPMA to show the unexpected side of British postal history such as the Suffragettes, involvement in the First World War and the Easter Rising, rather than just stamps and post boxes.

 While developing online resources staff used their detailed knowledge of the collections, acquired while cataloguing the collections and developed skills in creating and managing website content.